 The Group was unable to launch an integrated platform during the year.
 As a result management was unable to monitor the growth in daily active users on a combined basis.
 Instead, management monitored daily active users for Libra and Scorpio's platforms separately.
 The daily active users using the Libra and Scorpio platforms increased by 5% and 6% respectively in 20X7.
-The integrated platform was launched after the reporting period on 1 January 20X8.
-Management's objectives for the acquisition are unchanged as a result of this delay.
+The integrated platform was launched

-The Board's preliminary view does not require an entity to disclose specific plans for where synergies are expected to arise.
+The IASB's preliminary view does not require an entity to disclose specific plans for where synergies are expected to arise.

-The Board's

-preliminary view is to

-require an entity to disclose a change of

-metric if the CODM

-no longer monitors

-the metric set out at

-the acquisition date.
+The IASB's preliminary view is to require an entity to disclose a change of metric if the CODM no longer monitors the metric set out at the acquisition date.

-In this case, the

-combined user

-unavailable and

-instead the entity

-discloses user growth

-of the two platforms

-numbers are

-monitors and

-separately.

-The revenue for the Group's Advertising and Food delivery segments increased by 5% and 8% respectively. combination.
-An entity may also disclose this information in a Goodwill and Impairment | Staff examples separate note.
+In this case, the combined user numbers are unavailable and instead the entity monitors and discloses user growth of the two platforms separately.

-to disclose nonadjusting events after the reporting date applying IAS 10 Events after the Reporting Period.
-This is included in the example because it relates to the business
+An entity needs to disclose nonadjusting events after the reporting date applying IAS 10 Events after the Reporting Period.
+This is included in the example because it relates to the business combination.
+An entity may also disclose this information in a separate note.

-An entity needs